Inhumans: Royals (2017)

-Inhumans: Judgment Day - 2018
+Inhumans: Judgment Day (2018)

 According to Diamond Comic Distributors, Inhumans: Judgment Day #1 was the 120th best selling comic book in January 2018.

 Peyton Hinckle of ComicsVerse gave Inhumans: Judgment Day #1 a score of 95%, stating, "For Inhumans fans, this issue is a must-read.
 It pulls together different characters and plot lines in an effort to start the Inhumans on a new chapter.
 While parts of the plot feel a little rushed, Inhumans: Judgment Day #1 does an amazing job of reenergizing Medusa and giving readers who love the classic Inhumans cast something to look forward to in future series."
-Blair Marnell of IGN gave Inhumans: Judgment Day #1 a grade of 7.5 out of 10, asserting, "It’s going to take a lot to get past the Inhumans’ “we want to be the new X-Men” phase, and the TV series has made them a joke among the general public.
-That’s probably not going to change for the foreseeable future.
+Blair Marnell of IGN gave Inhumans: Judgment Day #1 a grade of 7.5 out of 10, asserting, "It's going to take a lot to get past the Inhumans' "we want to be the new X-Men" phase, and the TV series has made them a joke among the general public.
+That's probably not going to change for the foreseeable future.
 But these characters still have the spark that Stan Lee and Jack Kirby gave them so many years ago, and they can be compelling in the right hands.
 For this one-shot, Al Ewing recaptures some of that alchemy by reuniting Black Bolt and Medusa while letting the other characters step back from the spotlight.
 And it really works.
-Visually, the reemergence of Medusa’s full power is a stunning moment from Mike Del Mundo, and the rest of his contribution is solid as well.
-Kevin Libranda’s segment gives Black Bolt and Medusa’s reunion a dreamlike quality while delivering some of the much-needed emotional beats between them.
-This one-shot felt like the end of the last few years’ worth of Inhumans stories.
-The former royal couple can’t simply resume their relationship, but “forward” seems a great note to leave them on."
+Visually, the reemergence of Medusa's full power is a stunning moment from Mike Del Mundo, and the rest of his contribution is solid as well.
+Kevin Libranda's segment gives Black Bolt and Medusa's reunion a dreamlike quality while delivering some of the much-needed emotional beats between them.
+This one-shot felt like the end of the last few years' worth of Inhumans stories.
+The former royal couple can't simply resume their relationship, but "forward" seems a great note to leave them on."

+Death of the Inhumans (2018)

+According to Diamond Comic Distributors, Death of Inhumans No. 1 was the 39th best selling comic book in July 2018.
+Death of Inhumans No. 2 was the 69th best selling comic book in August 2018.